EugenieKa/SEMANTIC/README.md

 ***

-- Function setting_query() creates a Query object and configures it to prepare/modify the file .sparql to be sent, with needed paramaters
+- Function setting_query() creates a Query object and configures it to prepare/modify the file .sparql to be sent
 - Function setting_sparql() creates a SparqlWrapper object and configure it through SparqlWrapper methods before sending it to the server
 - Function launch_query() basically send the sparql query and convert its response into json results
-  - In this function, Query object is the sparql query plus others attributes that is set
+  - In this function, Query object is the sparql query plus others set attributes
   - Short after the SparqlWrapper object use some of this Query object attributes and its own parameters to send the fitting sparql query to the server
   - Note that, this functions contains a big part of exceptions and errors management

 ### Exceptions

-Exceptions are treated separately in order to format them properly in order to include them in the report.tex
+Exceptions are treated separately to format them properly in order to include them in the report.tex

 There were particular ways to store data about exceptions, for e.g :